Grzesiek2kk/Statki_Java/README.md

 Dane do bazy danych:

-Login: Admin
+Login: admin

-Haslo: haslo123
+Haslo: admin

-komendy do stworzenia użytkownika Admin:
+komendy do stworzenia użytkownika admin:

-CREATE USER 'Admin'@'localhost' IDENTIFIED BY 'haslo123';
+CREATE USER 'admin'@'localhost' IDENTIFIED BY 'admin';

-GRANT ALL PRIVILEGES ON *.* TO 'Admin'@'localhost' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'admin'@'localhost' WITH GRANT OPTION;